Matan-zin/mern-stack-project/README.md

 #### Installation:

-To run this app on local environment switch and clone the development branch and run the commands below:
+To run this app on local environment switch to the development branch and clone the repo after that run the commands below:

 ```bash
 # verify docker.socket are active